 Our guides carry with them local telephone sim cards that can be used for any updates or emergency organizational requirements.
 In the unlikely event that an emergency situation should arise, our trekking guides are in constant communication 24-7 with our Operations Manager and the staff in our office based in Kathmandu.
 We can organize horse and mules as well as helicopters if required during an emergency or if a client is sick on the mountain and require hospital assistance.

 There is no requirement to provide documentation for immunization when entering Nepal however although it’s not essential we do recommend that you are immunized with diphtheria TB, hepatitis A, hepatitis B, *malaria, typhoid, polio and tetanus if possible.
 A dental check-up before you go to Nepal is advised along with understanding which blood group type you have.
-We have written an article about the required vaccinations, to understand more on this, take a look here: https://himalayansteps.com/vaccinations-for-nepal-what-you-need-to-know/
+We have written an article about the required vaccinations, to understand more on this, take a look here: http://himalayansteps.com/vaccinations-for-nepal-what-you-need-to-know/

 Should you have any known medical conditions, please notify your trekking guide and our Himalayan Steps staff members.